 - Step 10: Being aware helps improve relationships with accountability.

 - Step 11: Choosing a practice that gives us a sense of peace.

 - Step 12: We can offer direct explanation for the 12 steps, or our own, sharing our story any way we’d like.

-There are many options to discover female-specific treatment.
+There are many options to discover for treatment.
 Deciding to take control of your life is the first step to freedom.
-Contact a dedicated treatment provider today to learn more about medications, treatments, support groups and financing options.
-You owe it to yourself.
+Contact a treatment provider today to learn more about available treatment options.